Dharam Gokhool

 Dharambeer Gokhool (born 25 October 1949) is a Mauritian politician who has been serving as the president of Mauritius since 6 December 2024.
 He won the 2024 presidential election with the backing of the Labour Party.
-He is the first person belonging to a Dalit community in Mauritius who reached the position of president.

 Early life and education

 Gokhool was born on 25 October 1949 in the village of Plaine des Roches, Mauritius to a Hindu Ravived (local terminology for Chamars) family.
 His father, Manilall Gokhool, worked as a laborer, while his mother, Koshila Gokhool, was a homemaker.
-Growing up in a rural environment, he faced the everyday challenges of a working-class household but was encouraged by his family to pursue education as the key to advancement.
+He grew up in a rural, working-class household and was encouraged by his family to pursue his studies.

 He attended Roches Noires Government School, where he was considered an exceptional student, and then Mapou Government School.
-In 1975 he graduated with an MBA degree from Faculty of Management Studies – University of Delhi in India.
-After his studies there, he returned to Mauritius and became a member of the staff at the University of Mauritius, serving several positions including lecturer, associate professor and dean of the faculty.
+In 1975 he graduated from the University of Delhi in India before returning to Mauritius.
+He became a member of the teaching staff at the University of Mauritius, serving several positions including lecturer, associate professor and dean of the law and management faculty.

+As a seasoned academic, Mr Gokhool was made an officier dans l’Ordre des Palmes académiques by the French government.

 His journey from a humble village upbringing to academic excellence abroad shaped his lifelong commitment to education, equality, and social upliftment, which later became central themes in both his academic and political careers.